Mayor Brian Johsz

 Brian Johsz was appointed to the Chino Hills City Council on August 14, 2017.
-After fulfilling his appointed term, Vice Mayor Johsz was elected to a four-year term on the City Council in November of 2018.
+After fulfilling his appointed term, he was elected to a four-year term on the City Council in November of 2018.
+Mayor Johsz is currently serving his first term as Mayor.

 Current Term of Office